-Is sugar a condiment?
-Sugar is a condiment used to enhance the taste of food items.
+Sugar is a condiment used to enhance the taste of food and beverages.
 It can also be considered an ingredient when used in various baking processes.
-When sugar is a condiment, add it to coffee or fruit desserts.
+When sugar is a condiment, add it to coffee or any beverage.

 When visiting any restaurant or café, staple items should be readily available for your convenience.
 Most establishments have condiments on the table, such as salt, sugar, pepper, and more.